aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

 .. note::

    You're not restricted to the pymatgen structure type here but you may also initialize the :class:`~aiida_cusp.data.VaspPotcarData` from several other types, i.e.:
-   :class:`~pymatgen.io.vasp.inputs.Poscar` or :class:`~aiida.orm.StructureData` are also accepted input types.
+   :class:`~pymatgen.io.vasp.inputs.Poscar` or :class:`~aiida.orm.nodes.data.structure.StructureData` are also accepted input types.

 With the `POSCAR` data now being set we are already done with the structure setup for our calculation.
 Next we define the `INCAR` parameters for the calculation allowing for a full cell relaxation of the passed structure (i.e. `ISIF=3`).